BCB Bancorp (BCBP)

 AI Analysis | Feedback

-Mr. Shriner was appointed President and Chief Executive Officer of BCB Bancorp and BCB Community Bank, effective January 1, 2024.
-He is a 35-year veteran of the banking industry.
-Previously, Mr. Shriner served as President and Chief Executive Officer of MSB Financial Corp. and Millington Bank in New Jersey.
-Under his leadership, Millington Bank transitioned from a mutual holding company structure to a fully public institution through a Second Step Conversion.
-Millington Bank was later acquired by Kearny Bank, where Mr. Shriner then served as Market President, overseeing the transition of legacy Millington Bank customers.
-He joined Millington Bank in 1987 and held various commercial and corporate banking positions, including Chief Operating Officer and Board Member, before his promotion to President and CEO in 2012.
-He holds an Associate of Arts Degree in Business Administration from the University of New Hampshire and is a Graduate of The National School of Banking, Fairfield University.
+Michael A. Shriner was appointed President and Chief Executive Officer of BCB Bancorp and BCB Community Bank, effective January 1, 2024.
+He is a 35-year veteran of banking.
+Previously, he served as President and Chief Executive Officer of MSB Financial Corp. and Millington Bank in New Jersey.
+During his leadership at Millington Bank, he oversaw its conversion from a mutual holding company to a fully public institution.
+Most recently, he served as Market President for Kearny Bank, where he managed the transition of Millington Bank customers following its acquisition.
+Mr. Shriner joined Millington Bank in 1987 and held various commercial and corporate banking positions, including Chief Operating Officer and Board Member, before becoming President and CEO in 2012.

-Jawad Chaudhry Executive Vice President and Chief Financial Officer
+Jawad Chaudhry, Executive Vice President, Chief Financial Officer, and Treasurer

 AI Analysis | Feedback